jeannefukumaru/ml-templates/README.md

 # ml-templates
-An even more minimalist project setup template for ML apps
+Minimalist project templates and scripts for ML apps